sam-mugo/logging_read_service/README.md

 # logging_read_service

-- add an application.resources in resources folder
+`add an application.resources file in resources folder to add database parameters`